Herrjea/wordgen/README.md

 * Transform internally into context-free grammar and apply Early's parsing algorithm to a given text, in order to check if the described phonollogy really applies to all the shown words in the language.

-* Way to prohibit the grammar from generating certain type of syllables next to each other.
+* Way to prohibit the grammar from generating certain types of syllables next to each other.

 ## Catched bugs still to be set free